Military Order "For Bravery"

 The next major issue is the so-called ‘seven-dots’ which in most cases refers to the examples which feature a green-enamelled outer ring and gilded ordinary letters.
 This type has been used for decorating the officers who took part in the Balkan wars of 1912-1913 and in the very beginning of the Great War.

 In 1916, the ‘1915 issue’ has been minted and introduced as the second grade of the third class.
-The only difference compared to the previous type was the introduction of the year 1915 in place of the former seven decorative elements at the bottom of the green-enamelled outer ring of the central medallion.
+The only notable difference compared to the previous type was the introduction of the year 1915 in place of the former seven decorative elements at the bottom of the green-enamelled outer ring of the central medallion.
+In addition, the majority of the orders of the '1915' edition have the crossed swords 'free-floating' between the arms, as opposed to the previous (and later) emissions where the sword handles are fused with the arms of the cross.
 Later types of the ‘1915 issue’ also feature a modified inscription on the reverse – the royal title of the founder of the order has been amended from “КНЯЗЬ НА БЪЛГАРIЯ” to “КНЯЗЬ НА БЪЛГАРИЯ”, in order to reflect the spelling changes of the Bulgarian language since the 1879.

-The same goes for the ‘1941 issue’ which is basically the same as the previous one, though with added 1941 to the central medallion of the obverse – the year which Bulgaria has signed the Tripartite Pact.
+The same goes for the ‘1941 issue’ which is basically the same as the previous one, though with slightly more noticable edges of the cross and the amended year of the central medallion of the obverse – 1941, the year which Bulgaria has signed the Tripartite Pact.

 The fourth class of the Military Order is intended to be bestowed upon both senior and junior army officers for their deeds on the battlefield.
 Throughout its history, the fourth class has been awarded to thousands of Bulgarian and foreign officers throughout the six wars in which the Bulgarian military has taken part.